mapbox/magic-cfn-resources/readme.md

     Bucket: 'bucket name', // name of bucket configuration is placed on,
     BucketRegion: 'us-east-1', // the region the bucket is in
     EventTypes: ['s3:ObjectCreated:*'], // the types of event to notify about
-    Prefix: 'prefix', // a prefix to filter notifications on (optional)
+    PrefixFilter: 'prefix', // a prefix to filter notifications on (optional)
-    Suffix: '.jpg', // a suffix to filter notifications on (optional)
+    SuffixFilter: '.jpg', // a suffix to filter notifications on (optional)
     BucketNotificationResources: [ 'bucket Arn' ]
     // if Bucket permissions need to be scoped, default is access to all resources (optional) }